zaiisao/Documentation/en/Video/audio_effect_mixing_unity.md

 title: Play Audio Effects/Audio Mixing File
 description:
 platform: Unity
-updatedAt: Fri Jun 19 2020 11:42:35 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 09:40:50 GMT+0800 (CST)
 ---
 # Play Audio Effects/Audio Mixing File
 ## Introduction

-In a call or live broadcast, you may need to play custom audio or music files to all the users in the channel.
+In a call or live interactive streaming, you may need to play custom audio or music files to all the users in the channel.
 For example, adding sound effects in a game, or playing background music.
 We provide two groups of methods for playing audio effect files and audio mixing.

-Before proceeding, ensure that you implement a basic call or live broadcast in your project.
-See [Start a Voice Call](../../en/Video/start_call_audio_unity.md) and [Start a Voice Broadcast](../../en/Video/start_live_audio_unity.md) for details.
+Before proceeding, ensure that you implement a basic call or live interactive streaming in your project.
+See [Start a Voice Call](../../en/Video/start_call_audio_unity.md) and [Start live interactive streaming](../../en/Video/start_live_audio_unity.md) for details.

 ## Play audio effect files